 2. Native only

 Above: An example of option #2, this Gallery is publicly viewable, even though its parent Collection can only be accessed by "Those with permission," because the Gallery is not inheriting its parent Collection's permissions.

 3. Native & Inherited

-Above: An example of option #3, this Gallery has a native visibility of "Those with permission" to allow a specific person to view and download from it, and it is inheriting permissions from its parent Collection to allow those with a certain password to view and download from it.
+Above: An example of option #3, this Gallery is inheriting a visibility of "Those with permission" from its parent Collection to allow a specific person to view and download from it, and it has a native permission to allow those with a certain password to view and download from it.
 You can only apply native & inherited permissions to Galleries.

 Remember: V&A Controls are for the Public Portal Only.
 They do not restrict access to the photos on the Admin side of the website.
 Anyone with Admin, Editor or Tagger roles can see all images that have been uploaded to your library.
 V&A Controls determine what the rest of the world can see on the Portal site.

 To open the V&A dialog, move your cursor over the stoplights and click the gear that appears.
 Once you are in the dialog you can choose the settings you need.